 Fatty Liver Disease Diagnoses

-Seek a diagnoses if signs and symptoms persist.
+Seek a diagnoses if signs and symptoms become chronic.
 The liver is responsible for so many functions in the body that keeping it healthy should always be top priority.
-Because the symptoms of fatty liver are so varied, and can be implicated in other conditions, it is often misdiagnosed.
+Because the symptoms of fatty liver are so varied, and because it can be implicated in other conditions, including obesity and diabetes, it’s often misdiagnosed.
 Find a doctor who will take your symptoms seriously, and not just hand you a prescription, which will likely exacerbate the problem.

 A thorough medical history, along with a physical examination, are both important diagnostic tools.
 Elevated lipids and triglycerides, high-blood sugar, high-blood pressure, and a high BMI, are all potential markers for fatty liver disease.
-Elevated liver enzymes – AST and ALT – tested on a routine blood chemistry panel, are also cause for concern – especially if hepatitis is ruled out.
+Elevated liver enzymes – AST and ALT – which can be accessed on a routine blood chemistry panel, are also cause for concern, especially if hepatitis is ruled out.
 Click the links below for direct-to-consumer online lab testing:

 Certain genetic markers can point to an increased risk for the disease.
 The snp (single-nucleotide polymorphism) associated with fatty liver is MTHFD1.
 Contact 23andMe for more information regarding genetic testing and analysis.
-A lot of beneficial information can be gleaned from the test, and all that’s needed is a simple saliva swab.
+Beneficial insights can be gleaned from the test, and all that’s needed is a simple saliva swab.

 Symptoms are not always present, especially in the beginning stages of the disease.
 They include: